pelias/documentation/full_planet_considerations.md

 are possible without too much extra effort.
 The process is no different, it just requires more hardware and takes longer.

-The best performance for full planet import comes on machines with fast, local NVMe SSDs, a fast internet connection for downloading data, and many CPUs for paralell processing.
+The best performance for full planet import comes when using a single machine with fast, local NVMe SSDs, a fast internet connection for downloading data, and many CPUs for paralell processing.

-To set expectations, a 36 core machine can complete a Pelias build in about 19 hours.
+To set expectations, a 36 core machine can complete a Pelias build in about 16 hours.

 ## Recommended processes

 ### Use Docker containers and orchestration

-We strongly recommend using Docker to run Pelias.
+We strongly recommend using Docker (either through our provided [pelias/docker](http://github.com/pelias/docker/) repository or otherwise) to run Pelias.
 All our services include Dockerfiles and the resulting images are pushed to [Docker Hub](https://hub.docker.com/r/pelias/) by our CI.
 Using these images will drastically reduce the amount of work it takes to set up Pelias and will ensure you are on a known good configuration, minimizing the number of issues you will encounter.

 Additionally, there are many great tools for managing container workloads.
 Simple ones like [docker-compose](https://github.com/pelias/docker/) can be used for small installations, and more